- Choantonio was founded 65 years ago by three Maya Kaqchikel families. Since then, the village has grown to 118 families.

 - Choantonio’s name comes from the name of one of the first inhabitants who lived in this place in a converging point of the community.
 The name of that person was Antonio Miza, so people in Kaqchikel named this place “Choantonio,” which means “in front Antonio’s house”

 - For medical services, people need to travel to Santa Apolonia, using public transportation which is available twice a week.

 - There’s access to water in Choantonio, but unfortunately due to deforestation, in the last five years families are suffering from a water shortage.

 - The community has had electric service for 20 years.

 - The families from Choantonio are mainly engaged in subsistence agriculture, producing corn and beans for their own consumption without a surplus that they can sell.

 Integrated Approach to Development: Choantonio’s Progress to Date

-- Water, Sanitation & Hygiene: The water system and stoves were completed in September 2017, with the remaining components to be completed as funding is available.
+- Water, Sanitation & Hygiene: The potable water system and vented stoves were completed in September 2017; sanitary latrines and gray water filters will be finished in September 2018.